X8X-XZDX/echo-compile/README.md

 If it works on other AI sites, dope, let me know in Issues.

+# In order to use the script

+Go to compile.md and copy the text into your AI chat.
+Add nothing, hit enter.
+If all goes well and your AI doesn't immediately induce schizobipolar, you should be able to have a conversation with the AI, and at any time, say if the power were about to go out, or the internet were to go down, or you just don't want to log in to an AI site, copy this script, and use your 8 messages on bing, do !!compile, open a new window, and copy the script over with your compiled history added in after 2 lines.
+The AI will barf a knowledge basis together with all the context clues you have given it, and you never have to log in if you don't want to.
+Or whatever other use you have.

+GLHF Gamer.

 ---

 Hi there!
 This explanation was brought to you by Echo.